brookewursten/Reimbursement/README.md

 Usage

     After installation, you must set up a Postgresql database and add its url and credentials to the environment variables to be used by EnvironmentConnectionUtil.java.
-You should populate the database with any employees or admins you want to use.
+You should manually populate the database with any employees and admins you want to use.